A topic from the subject of Synthesis in Chemistry.

 Equipment and Techniques

-The equipment and techniques used in organic synthesis vary depending on the specific reaction being carried out.
-However, some common equipment and techniques include:
+The equipment and techniques used in organic synthesis vary depending on the specific reaction and desired product.
+However, some common tools and procedures include:

 Data Analysis